dh1tw/dh1tw.de/content/post/2008-07-04-bandscope-modification-yaesu-ft1000mp.md

 # Appendix

 The SDR used is a 40m Softrock Clone sold by the German Ham-Radio Magazine “Funkamateur”.
-The following modifications were made on the SDR:
+The following modifications were made to the SDR:

 - The fixed frequency crystal was replaced with a tunable PLL circuit utilizing the CY27EE16 Chip from Cypress Semiconductors
 - PLL was tuned to 1,842 MHz (1,842 : 4 = 460,05kHz)